adamspierer/time_stacker/TUTORIAL.md

 	4. `--interval` - Use every <n-th/interval> frame for final image (default is 1).
 Higher interval numbers decrease processing time.
 	5. `--grayscale` - Option to output image in grayscale.
 This option significantly increases processing time
 	6. `--dpi` - Resolution to save final image in drops per inch (dpi)

+	--> `--help` - Provides help text in the command line to aid in what inputs are permissible

 <h3>Starting from a stack of images</h3>